-EXECUTIVE DIRECTORS Name of director Position within the company's structure Profile Mr ELOY PLANES CORTS Chairman - CEO Eloy Planes Corts was born in Barcelona in 1969.
-Holder of a Degree in Industrial Engineering from the Polytechnic University of Catalonia (UPC) and a Master's Degree in Business Management from EADA.
-A member of the second generation of one of the founding families, Eloy Planes joined Fluidra (then "Astral") as R&D Manager in 1994 and in 1998 was appointed as Logistics Manager and then as General Manager of AstralPool España, leading the mergers of different commercial companies in Spain and gaining in-depth knowledge of the business.
-In 2000, Eloy took on the General Management of AstralPool, continuing with the expansion of the business in international markets.
-In 2002, the family group took a decisive step: under the leadership of Eloy Planes as General Manager, the Fluidra group was created (under the name of "Aquaria"), bringing together the pool production and distribution companies.
-Banco Sabadell acquired 20% of the share capital and joined the four owner families.
-Eloy led the change in logistical model.
-In 2006, Fluidra reached its current size with the incorporation of four previously independent partners.
-In the same year, Eloy was appointed CEO of the Fluidra group, leading the company to significant milestones: its flotation in 2007, its restructuring in 2008/09, accompanied by an acceleration of the internationalization process in the commercial aspect and the application of lean management in the industrial part of the group.
-In 2016, Eloy took on the role of Executive Chairman of Fluidra.
+EXECUTIVE DIRECTORS Name of director Position within the company's structure Profile In 2016, Eloi took on the role of Executive Chairman of Fluidra.
 In that same year he created the Fluidra Foundation.
-In 2017 a major transformational corporate operation lead by Eloy was announced: the merger with US company Zodiac, which was completed in July 2018.
-Eloy is Executive Chairman of the Board of Directors of Fluidra, world leader in Pools and Wellness.
-He is also the President of the Barcelona International Pool Trade Show and of the Catalunya Cultura Foundation.
+In 2017 a major transformational corporate operation led by Eloi was announced: the merger with US company Zodiac, which was completed in July 2018.
+In 2021, Fluidra was included in the IBEX-35 index and closed the year with historic turnover of more than 2 billion euros.
+Eloi is Executive Chairman of the Board of Directors of Fluidra.
+He is also the President of the Barcelona International Pool Trade Show and of the Catalunya Cultura Foundation and a director of Dispur, S.L., and the natural person who acts as the representative of Dispur, S.L. as Chairman and Director of Fixe Climbing, S.L.
 Mr BRUCE WALKER BROOKS Co-CEO Bruce W. Brooks holds a Degree in Marketing from the University of Virginia.
-Bruce brings significant experience in international management to Fluidra, after more than 20 years at Black Decker Corporation.
+Bruce brings significant experience in international management to Fluidra, after more than 20 years at Black & Decker Corporation.
 In 1986, shortly after obtaining his degree, he started his career at that company, where he held a number of different posts over the years, including group vice-president, president of the consumer product group, president of construction tools and vice-president of mechanical tools.
 In 2011, he joined Zodiac Pool Solutions where he held the post of CEO.
 During his time at Zodiac, Bruce led the company to an approach focused on the residential pool market, thus leading the company's financial resurgence after 2011.
-In 2016, Bruce oversaw the successful transition of ownership from the Caryle Group to the Rhône Group and in 2018 he played a decisive role in in the plan to integrate with Fluidra.

-EXECUTIVE DIRECTORS Name of director Position within the company's structure Profile Throughout his career, Bruce has shown great skill in the management and development of existing companies as well as in their expansion into new markets, at both domestic and international level and is highly valued for his strategic reasoning and his capacity to develop and execute systems and processes with the successful attainment of short and long-term goals.
+In 2016, Bruce oversaw the successful transition of ownership from the Caryle Group to Rhône Group and in 2018 he played a decisive role in in the plan to integrate with Fluidra.
+Throughout his career, Bruce has shown great skill in the management and development of existing companies as well as in their expansion into new markets, at both domestic and international level and is highly valued for his strategic reasoning and his capacity to develop and execute systems and processes with the successful attainment of short and long-term goals.
 Bruce holds the post of co-CEO and is also a member of the Board of Directors of Fluidra.
-Total number of ex xecutive directors 2